ess-dive-workspace/essdive-csv-structure/csv_detailed_guide.md

 ---

 #### **Temporal Data Range**
-Present range timestamped data as paired fields for start and stop times "dateTime_start and dateTime_end" or "time_start and time_end".
+Present range timestamped data as paired fields for start and stop times ("dateTime_start and dateTime_end" or "time_start and time_end").

 The field name for timestamped data given as a range should specify if the measurement is the start, stop, or midpoint value, or be explained in the CSV Data Dictionary (CSV_dd).